timmcnamara/weather-app/README.md

 # weather-app

-Weather Application built with HTML, CSS and Vanilla JS.
+This is a simple responsive weather application built with HTML, CSS and Vanilla JS.